- Distinguish three broad categories of deserts.

 - Describe the main types of sand dunes and the conditions that form them.

 The Western Interior Desert of North America and the Atacama Desert of Chile (the driest warm desert on earth) are examples of rain shadow deserts.
-Finally, polar deserts, such as the vast areas of the Antarctic and Arctic are covered by sinking cold air which is usually unable to hold much moisture.
+Finally, polar deserts, such as the vast areas of the Antarctic and Arctic are covered by sinking cold air which is usually to cold to hold much moisture.
 Though covered with ice and snow, the average annual precipitation is very low, with Antarctica being Earth’s driest continent.

 13.1 The Origin of Deserts